ThomasLee94/Endorsement-platform/README.md

 Linkedin's endorsement system is not reliable, this will be an attempt to overcome their deficiencies.

-More contextual information can be found here: https://medium.com/p/b08e5242e6f9/edit usivnduvs
+More contextual information can be found here: https://medium.com/p/b08e5242e6f9/edit

 # Specification